temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Develop the Workflow

 A Workflow starts with a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition)—a sequence of steps defined in code that are carried out in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).
-Before the Workflow Definition can be written, we need to identify and define the data objects to be used in our application.
+Before the Workflow Definition can be written, you'll need to identify and define the data objects to be used in our application.

 ### Data objects

 In Go, data objects are known as **structs**—variable types that contain multiple variables within it.
-We can use structs to organize our information and optimize updates to the Workflow.
+You can use structs to organize our information and optimize updates to the Workflow.

 Start by creating a file called `subscribe.go`.